 The Clarke Estate (1920).
 A lost masterpiece by tilt-slab concrete architect Irving Gill, this Mission Revival-inspired dwelling features symbolic leaves pressed into the walls and feels like a time capsule from a simpler California.

 Johnie’s Broiler (1958/2008).
 A cautionary tale about historic preservation, this beloved Downey diner with its landmark neon sign was illegally demolished by a renter who wanted to park use cars in its place.
-The site was barred from further commercial use due to public outcry, and is now being restored as a Bob’s Big Boy.
+The site was barred from further commercial use due to public outcry, and has been restored as a Bob’s Big Boy.

 No other city has so fascinated architecture critics and scholars of urban and cultural studies than L.A., that sprawling, self-referential zone of mystery and glamour.
 British writer Reyner Banham was the first to love Los Angeles for what she was, her ugliness as well as her beauty.
 In the early 1970s he abandoned his academic preconceptions to revel in this city of freeways, foothills, beaches and suburbs, built on mobility and flux by a series of invaders.
 Along the way, he discovered extraordinary spaces in neighborhoods that were often overlooked for being too remote, too industrial, or simply occupying invisible “flyover country” beneath the great L.A. freeways.

 In this city on the edge of the western dream, nothing was like what came before.
 Status was no longer communicated through the construction of stone palaces that looked like they fought every step of the journey over the Rocky Mountains, but rather by freeway access and wacky drive-thrus, light, ventilation, organic design and a sensitivity to a built environment— commercial and architectural innovations which would have been unthinkable anywhere and anytime else.